HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 Where ```timeseries_id``` uniquely identifies a measure/module output.
 **IN THE HIT2GAP PROJECT, THIS ID CORRESPONDS TO THE VALUE IN THE ```external_id``` field of the measure/module output description in the API**

-## Pushing values to an openBMS instance
+## Pushing values to an BEMServer instance

 Once the module, its models and outputs are fully informed, pushing data to an instance of openBMs is straightforward.